ilastik/ilastik.github.io/documentation/basics/headless.md

     $ ./run_ilastik.sh --headless \
                        --project=MyProject.ilp \
+                       --stack_along="c" \
                        "~/mydata/my_stack_*.png" "~/mydata/my_other_stack_*.png"

-**Note:** The use of quotation marks in the above example is critical.
+**Note:** The use of quotation marks around file names in the above example are critical.
 The `*` in each input argument must be provided to ilastik, NOT auto-expanded by the shell before ilastik sees the command!

 ## Output Options